 Dance transforms pictures and emotions into movement.
-You will be able to explore and develop your talent for movement, enabling you to improve not only your physical skills but also your creative imagination.
-A Level Dance gives you the opportunity to gain experience of performance and choreography and to engage in critical thinking about dance.
-It also promotes a healthy lifestyle through an awareness of the importance of exercise and training.
+The Dance A-Level will allow you to explore and develop your talent for movement, enabling you to improve not only your physical skills but also your creative imagination.
+A Level Dance gives you the opportunity to acquire experience of performance and choreography and to engage in critical thinking about dance.

-The course is made up of two components, ‘Performance and Choreography’ and ‘Critical Engagement’.
-As part of the Performance and Choreography component, you will complete a solo performance, a performance in a quartet as well as a group choreography.
-Critical Engagement involves you developing knowledge, understanding and critical appreciation of a compulsory set work plus one optional set work.
+You will have to complete both practical and theory based exams.
+In the practical exam you will complete a solo performance, a performance as part of a quartet and a group choreography.
+The theory exam will test your knowledge, understanding and critical appreciation of a compulsory set work and an optional set work.

-Some of our students continue with their dance and performance studies within Higher Education or at Conservatoires (LIPA, London Studio Centre, London Contemporary Dance School, Laban etc).
-Many also continue to study a much wider variety of degree courses.
-Valuable, transferable skills such as problem solving, analytical skills and teamwork will equip you in the future for whatever career you decide to pursue.
+Many of our students continue with their dance and performance studies within Higher Education or at Conservatoires (LIPA, London Studio Centre, London Contemporary Dance School, Laban etc.).
+Some also continue to study a much wider variety of degree courses.
+Valuable, transferable skills such as problem solving, analytical skills and team work, will equip you in the future for whatever career you decide to pursue.

 At least two 5s and three 4s at GCSE, including at least a 4 in English Language.
 GCSE Dance OR previous dance training is essential (please speak to a member of the Dance staff for guidance).
 You will be asked to take part in an audition/workshop prior to confirmation of your place on the course.

-History, English Literature, Sport, Music, Drama, Performing Arts, Fine Art, Drama, Performing Arts, Textiles, Film Studies, Media Studies, Graphic Communications, Digital Photography, Maths, Physics and Chemistry.
+History, English Literature, Sport, Music, Drama & Theatre Studies, Performing Arts, Fine Art, Textiles, Film Studies, Media Studies.